-During 2009, there was an average of 27 documents submitted and 24 documents published per month.
-This is similar to the throughput of 2008, in which 27 documents were submitted and 26 documents were published per month.
-The graphs show that RFC publication is typically lower during the months of November-January, which we attribute to the holidays and vacation season.
+The graphs below show that RFC publication is typically lower during the months of November-January, which we attribute to the holidays and vacation season.
 There are a number of factors that affected the processing times for 2009; a few of significant importance are noted here:

 - a.
 November 2008 RFC 5378 was published, defining a new copyright notice for RFCs. - This created the "pre-5378 problem." - It also caused non-IETF stream documents to be put on hold, as it did not account for the Independent Submission and IRTF streams. - b.
 February 2009 An RFC 5378-fix was approved and announced, introducing new text to serve as a work-around for people experiencing the "pre-5378 problem." - c.
 September 2009 An updated TLP was announced to resolve issues surrounding the inclusion of the BSD license in RFCs. - d.
-December 2009 TLP 4.0 was announced, freeing the non-IETF stream documents for publication. - e.
+December $2009 TLP \ 4.0$ was announced, freeing the non-IETF stream documents for publication. - e.
 December 2009 RFC 5741 was published, defining new header and boilerplate material for all streams. - f.
 November 2009-January 2010 RFC Editor focused on transition from USC/ISI to AMS.

 Processing times have been impacted since November 2008 because of the issues regarding the transition to the RFC 5378 copyright notice and legends.
-We expect increased publication rates in the first quarter of 2010, as the issues defined above have been resolved, and the documents that were stuck in AUTH48 can move forward in the publication process.
+Publication rates increased in the first quarter of 2010, as the issues defined above have been resolved, and the documents that were stuck in AUTH48 moved forward to publication.

 The following graphs show the annual submission and publication rates for RFCs over the past 3 years.
-The effects of the above can be viewed in publication rates in the 2008-2009 graphs (and in the processing times of editorial states shown in Section 3).
+The effects of the above can be viewed in publication rates in the 2008-2009 graphs.